Referral Guidelines for Faculty and Staff

 Depending upon the nature and timing of an emergency, your options are:

-If it is after hours, contact BC Security by dialing “0” on an interoffice line or Toll Free at 800-809-2222 and Security will decide how best to help the student
+If it is after hours/no answer in the Personal Counseling office, contact BC Security by dialing “0” on an interoffice line or Toll Free at 800-809-2222 and Security will decide how best to help the student

 At any time, call 973-844-4357.
 This is the 24-hour crisis line for Clara Maass Medical Center.
 In case of psychiatric emergencies (i.e., someone is an imminent danger to self or others) they will send someone to complete an assessment.